moq-wg/moq-charter/charter.md

 and a way to name and request media.

 The media publication protocol will be a push protocol for sending media including audio, video, and timed metadata.
-It will provided a mapping of one more media container formats onto QUIC.
-The common protocol for
-publishing media over ingest and distribution will support:
+The common protocol for publishing media over ingest and distribution will support:

-* one or more media description formats,
+* one or more media description/container formats,
 * an interoperable way to request media and encodings,
 * adaptation strategies for different media qualities,
 * timestamp of media,
 * prioritization of media,
-* optional use of datagrams or streams for audio media
 * a cache friendly media mechanisms.

+Media will be mapped onto QUIC streams as part of the baseline protocol and an extension mechanism will be defined to map the media onto QUIC datagrams.

-The proposed solution provides extensibility for supporting different media description formats (including CMAF), multiple media types, media encodings and prioritization schemes.
-The protocol will have mappings on top of WebTransport and directly on top of QUIC.
+The proposed solution provides extensibility for supporting different media container formats (including CMAF), multiple media types, media encodings and prioritization schemes.
+The protocol will provide mappings for media  on top of WebTransport and directly on top of QUIC.

 The mechanism to name and request media will enable: